line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ### Order by clause

-To build an order by clause in the select statement, you can use `orderBy()` and pass [Sort](sorts.md) to return data in the declared order.
+Use `orderBy()` and pass [Sort](sorts.md) to return data in the declared order when building an order by clause in the select statement.

 ```kotlin
 orderBy(